 Pearl River Community College will provide a crisis intervention program.

-- In the event of a crisis, one or more of the following personnel on the Poplarville campus should be notified: the academic counselors, the career-technical counselors, the campus nurse, or the Dean of Student Services.
-Personnel to be notified at the Forrest County Center include the career-technical counselors or the Dean of the Center.
-Personnel to be notified at the Hancock Center include the Director of the Center.
+- In the event of a crisis, one or more of the following personnel on the Poplarville campus should be notified: the academic counselors, the career-technical counselors, the campus nurse, or the Assistant Vice President of Student Services.
+Personnel to be notified at the Forrest County Center include the career-technical counselors or the Vice President of the Center.
+Personnel to be notified at the Hancock Center include the Assistant Vice President for Hancock Center.

 - DO NOT ALLOW THIS PERSON OR STUDENT TO LEAVE YOUR PRESENCE until a treatment source has been located for the student.
 If the student has inflicted harm to himself/herself, the campus nurse should also be notified.
-If you are unable to reach any of the personnel listed above or if the person refuses to stay with you, on the Poplarville campus contact the Office of Student Services immediately and ask them to radio security to assist you.
-At the Forrest County Center contact the Dean of the Forrest County Center.
-At the Hancock Center contact the Director of the Hancock Center.
+If you are unable to reach any of the personnel listed above or if the person refuses to stay with you, on the Poplarville campus contact the Assistant Vice President of Student Services immediately and ask them to radio Campus Police to assist you.
+At the Forrest County Center contact the Vice President for Forrest County Operations.
+At the Hancock Center contact the Assistant Vice President for Hancock Center.

 - Make every possible effort to preserve the person's confidentiality both during the episode and afterwards.
-For example, do not release information of any type to teachers or administrators not directly involved in the crisis situation (excluding the Dean of Student Services) without a signed release of information form from the person.
+For example, do not release information of any type to teachers or administrators not directly involved in the crisis situation (excluding the Assistant Vice President of Student Services) without a signed release of information form from the person.

 - All personnel involved in the incident should meet to discuss the management of the student, how the process could be improved, and their own feelings and reactions.

 - Prior to returning to school, a meeting should be held among school personnel, parent(s) (if applicable), and the student to discuss the transition back into school.

 It is recommended that these steps be followed in crisis situations: